phidatahq/phidata/README.md

 **Phidata is a toolkit for building intelligent AI applications.**

-It provides a framework for building AI Assistants using function calling - a powerful paradigm that gives LLMs the ability to take actions and dynamically choose their path based on the response.
+It provides a framework for building AI Assistants using function calling - a powerful paradigm that gives LLMs the ability to take actions and dynamically choose their path based on the response, just like how humans solve problems.
-Function calling allows LLMs to solve problems like humans.
 For example:
 - To build a RAG chatbot, instead of stuffing the prompt every time, give the assistant functions to search its knowledge base for relevant context, which results in better responses.
 - To build text-to-SQL, give the assistant functions to view and describe tables, search its knowledge base for context and finally, inspect and run queries to get the answer.
 - To build a customer support assistant, give the assistant functions to search the order history, product description or its knowledge base depending on the question.